shuxiangzhang/PhD_Projects/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments <a name="Acknowledgments"></a>

-Here is a list of resources I find helpful and would like to give credit to.
+Below is a list of resources I find helpful and would like to give credit to.

 * [The Tornado Framework](https://github.com/alipsgh/tornado)
 * [Choose an Open Source License](https://choosealicense.com)